 Continue Your Adventure

-Sweden: A visit to Sweden will generally include its capital city of Stockholm.
+Sweden: A visit to Sweden will generally include its capital city of Stockholm which has numerous awesome sights and museums.
 The city is great and has several great day trip options, including Uppsala and Drottningholm Slott.
 Continue your planning with my Sweden Travel Guide.

 Scandinavia: Start planning your trip to Scandinavia with this 10 Day Itinerary, featuring stops in Denmark, Sweden, and Norway.
 Check out my Scandinavia Budget for a realistic look at travel costs and budgeting tips.
 Plus, here’s my top tips for traveling Scandinavia.